 Aside from the cel-shaded graphics, fans best remember Jet Set Radio for the peppy hip hop, rock, and techno soundtrack composed by Richard Jacques, Sawada Tomonori, and, now popular on Twitter, Hideki Naganuma.
 Most of the music isn’t to my taste, consisting of funky beats with vocal samples spliced into gibberish.
 My favorite tracks are “Humming the Bassline” and “Magical Girl,” though in the latter I misheard the lyrics as “She’s a much better girl!”
 “On the Bowl” sounds Sonic Heroes-ish, though easily better than anything in Sonic Heroes.
 In addition, though the release history is somewhat complicated (there were like four different versions back in 2000), the soundtrack also features a few other artists including Cold and, as I mentioned, Rob Zombie.

 The title refers to the “pirate radio station” Jet Set Radio, hosted by the mysterious DJ Professor K, voiced by Billy Brown.
-The idea is that the very not-video-game-like music the player hears is diegetic, the Rudies constantly listening to it on Jet Set Radio as they possibly literally paint Tokyo red.
+Presumably Jet Set Radio is hosted from some offshore location à la Radio Caroline.
+Unfortunately, the player never learns if Professor K lives in a Principality of Sealand-style base.
+The idea is that the very not-video-game-like music the player hears is diegetic, the Rudies constantly listening to these pirated bops on Jet Set Radio as they possibly literally paint Tokyo red.
 Professor K narrates the first and third chapters.
 Scenes of this DJ, lips bright orange and hair literally dancing, spittle flying while he hams it up in front of a speaker array, become the most memorable single visual in Jet Set Radio.
 Similarly, the most memorable line is Professor K shouting: “JET SET RADIOOOOOO!”
 No idea why, in one cutscene, Professor K bothers to use a puppet prop display of flying saucers in his studio when his listeners can’t see him.
 But hey, that’s Professor K for you.
-The Grind City levels, set in the United States, feature Cold, Rob Zombie, and those other guest artists, cleverly implying that Combo and Cube are listening to their own, different radio station.
-Since Professor K is apparently Japanese, as are the dark-skinned GGs Garam and Piranha, this is probably an early case of Black Japanese representation in video games.
+The Grind City levels, set in the United States, feature Cold, Rob Zombie, and other guest artists, cleverly implying that Combo and Cube are listening to their own, different pirate radio station.
+(Since Professor K is apparently Japanese, as are the dark-skinned GGs Garam and Piranha, this is probably an early case of Black Japanese representation in video games.)

 I appreciate the childishness of Jet Set Radio’s understanding of counterculture.
 Somehow, graffiti threatens Tokyo enough that Officer Onishima is shooting teenage girls in the head point-blank.
 But I could accept this as a conflict about real estate prices or something.
 When the more serious Golden Rhino replaces Onishima as the enemy faction, though, their goal is explicitly to take back the pieces of the “Devil’s Contract” vinyl.
 Yet somehow the Rudies vandalizing their Golden Rhino posters and mascot statues is enough to foil their plans, as if it would even be relevant.
 These guys literally have snipers on rooftops and death squads flying around the streets on jetpacks.
 I don’t think they would care.
 And they don’t, since they get the “Devil’s Contract” anyway.
 In the final boss fight against Goji, graffiti causes towers of his headquarters to collapse, somehow, and tagging his bald scalp causes him to go hurtling off the rooftop to his death!
 Goji might actually commit suicide here because you’ve tagged his head?
 When he falls, he shouts, “Geronimo!” so it seems intentional.
 This is the sort of magical overemphasis on a single, weird gimmick I put in my stories when I was an elementary schooler.
 It is so ludicrous as to be astonishing.
 The only logical use of graffiti as a weapon is spray-painting the windshields of attack helicopters.
 Judging from the resultant fiery wreckage, the Rudies are murdering their pilots!
 Jet Set Radio is bonkers!

-In addition to graffiti, counterculture means performing dangerous stunts with roller skates and listening to indie music while performing wholesome dances in your garage.
+Aside from graffiti, counterculture means performing dangerous stunts with roller skates and listening to indie music while performing wholesome dances in your garage.
 The people of Tokyo seem utterly indifferent to the Rudies and the cops, hopping out of your skater’s path but otherwise ignoring you and your graffiti.
 Jet Set Radio’s counterculture is not a social movement aiming, as Professor K would have it, to “turn these dirty streets into one big dance party” in defiance of Rokkaku corporate homogeneity.
-Instead, it is a bunch of young people immersed in what was considered cool back in 2000, and that included aimless, vaguely anti-capitalist nonconformity that could as easily turn fascist like in Fight Club.
+Instead, it is a bunch of young people immersed in what was considered cool back in 2000, and that included aimless, somewhat condescending, vaguely anti-capitalist nonconformity that could as easily turn fascist like in Fight Club.

 Though it is hard to judge the intentions of Beat, Gum, Onishima, or anyone else.
 None of the characters receive any development.
 They are pure ciphers.
 All one needs to know about Piranha or Tab is what one assumes from their appearance.
 In the world of the Rudies, social introductions are stunts, graffiti, and your street name.
 No need for conversations or beliefs.
 Jet Set Radio is a fantasy that the inchoate rebelliousness of the bored teenagers to whom Sega marketed it was itself capable of erupting into social change, a fantasy that strips rebellion of any ideological coherence or legitimate radicalism that might trigger a moral panic.
 It is like Sonic the Hedgehog, in that way.
 This dangerous punk game opens on a hilariously square disclaimer warning the player not to create graffiti in real life.
 Vandalism is a crime, you know!
 This attempt by some Japanese video game nerds to capture bleeding-edge urban street flavor results in something so corny it somehow becomes cool again, which, incidentally, is also like Sonic the Hedgehog at its best.